-The study by Langerak et al. was published in February 2019, and evaluated the seroprevalence of Zika virus in both urban and rural populations in Suriname during 2017.
+A study, recently published by Langerak et al. evaluated the seroprevalence of Zika virus (ZIKV) in both urban and rural populations in Suriname during 2017.
 Participants were tested for the presence of IgG antibodies to ZIKV using both a commercial ELISA kit and a virus neutralisation assay.
 A key aim of the study was to assess the accuracy of ELISA assays for ZIKV IgG analysis, given previous reports of high levels of cross-reactivity of these assays with Dengue virus in Dengue endemic areas.

 Previous studies in Micronesia and French Polynesia had reported seroprevalences of 73% and 49% respectively.
 However these were carried out with first-generation ELISA assays, and did not use virus neutralisation assays to validate their results.
 While cross-neutralisation can occur when using from virus neutralisation tests (VNT), they measure functional antibodies that are capable of blocking ZIKV infection of cells and are therefore a more accurate measure of immunity than binding antibodies detected by most ELISAs.

-770 blood samples were tested during the 2017 outbreak from an urban area and two rural villages in the rainforest.
+2) 770 blood samples were tested during the 2017 outbreak from an urban area and two rural villages in the rain-forest.